ray-project/ray/doc/source/data/getting-started.rst

-.. _data_getting_started:
+.. _datasets_getting_started:

 =============================
-Getting Started with Ray Data
+Getting Started with Ray Datasets
 =============================

 In this tutorial you will learn how to: